-- Complete an academy Medicine Form (Form AM1), requesting permission of the Head of Academy or his / her nominee to administer the medicine. - Deliver the medicine together with the form to the academy office where it will be kept securely.
-It also needs collecting by the adult and not the child. - Permission should never be taken over the telephone or after medication has been given. - The EHT/Headteacher / Deputy Head may have made the decision that parents/carers can administer non- prescribed medicines to their own children.
+- Fully completing all sections of the academy Medicine Form requesting permission of the HT/HoA or his / her nominee to administer the medicine. - Deliver the medicine together with the form to the academy office where it will be kept securely.
+It also needs delivering and collecting by the adult and not the child. - Permission should never be taken over the telephone or after medication has been given. - The Headteacher/HoA/ Deputy Head may have made the decision that parents/carers can administer non- prescribed medicines to their own children.

-If the EHT/Headteacher / Deputy Head agrees to the administration of medicine, then Form AM2 will be completed and a copy given to parents confirming the details of the arrangement.
+If the Headteacher/HoA/ Deputy Head agrees to the administration of medicine, then the relevant medicines form will be completed and a copy given to parents confirming the details of the arrangement.

-Any prescribed medicines brought into the academy for staff to administer should:
+Any prescribed medicines brought into the academy for trained staff to administer should: